nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 3. In the **Configuration Anchor** section, click **UPLOAD**.

-4. Find the anchor file from the local file system and click **Upload**.
+4. Find the anchor file from the local file system and click **Open**.

 5. Ensure that the anchor file you are uploading is valid by comparing the hash value of the uploaded file with the hash value of the currently valid anchor published by the X-Road governing authority.
 If the hash values match, confirm the upload by clicking **CONFIRM**.